tessaerin/STAT-153-Project/index.md

 Citizens of Timeseria have expressed concerns regarding hospital space and equipment, as well as the economic effects of a global pandemic.
 In order to inform decision making regarding the spread of COVID-19, we have fit different models to the current dataset and estimated a 10-day forecast of the total case count with our best-fit model.
 Of the models considered, we selected the model that had the best in-sample fit to the data and had the lowest error when reproducing portions of the COVID case data, indicating this model will give the best 10-day forecast.

 The selected model takes into account the upward trend shown in the data, as well as correlation between data points.
+Based on our model prediction, we estimate the total COVID-19 case count will reach approximatley 110,000 within the next 10 days, which is demonstrated on the figure below.

 ![Predicted COVID-19 case count in the next 10 days](https://user-images.githubusercontent.com/64803890/81121823-797acc80-8ee4-11ea-8e56-f6e9bb4a8b7e.png)

+According to our 70 percent confidence interval, the total case count range from approximatley 38,000 to 320,000 in the 10-day period; furthermore, the upper limit of our 95 percent confidence interval shows that the total case count could reach numbers on the order of 800,000.
+Despite the relatively large range of uncertainty, these numbers demonstrate the importance of measures taken to reduce the rate of the spread, such as social distancing and a possible shelter-in-place order.